 Lowering the bar for the legal profession

-I understand defense lawyers have a job to do, but shit like this really doesn’t make the law profession look good.
+I understand defense lawyers have a job to do, but shit like this (known as a DARVO response) really doesn’t make the law profession look good.
 Anyone who thinks that giving out a cell phone code equates to consenting to have a penis shoved in one’s bodily orifice(s) doesn’t seem qualified to be a decent human being, much less a lawyer.

 Rape culture isn’t okay